 You will want to identify important location factors for your value-added business.
-List them and use a rating scale to help evaluate the site.
-You may use words like “adequate” and “unsatisfactory” to evaluate the site.
-You may also use a numbering system (ie. 1 for least satisfactory and 5 for most satisfactory) and total the score for the site.
+List them and use a weighted rating scale to help evaluate the site.
+You may use words like "adequate" and "unsatisfactory" to evaluate the site.
+You may also use a numbering system (ie. 1 for least satisfactory and 5 for most satisfactory) and total the weighted score for the site.
 This is especially helpful in comparing alternate sites.
 Create a grid with the site factors listed along the left side of the grid and alternative locations listed across the top.
 Evaluate each site according to this scoring system by totaling the scores for each site and comparing them.
 This will provide you with a simple method of comparing sites.
 If you get more sophisticated you may want to use an electronic spreadsheet to help you with the analysis.

 You may also hire an outside business to help you analyze various sites.
 Money spent to hire a competent site analyst may be a good investment considering the importance of the decision.